 With its gem-packed streets and small-town ambience, Dundee is the urban adventurer’s dream.
 Located on the eastern coast of Scotland, this vibrant city blends the depths of history, the creativeness of culture, and the wonders of the natural world, making it an exciting destination for any kind of traveller.

-From its industrial past of the jute industry through its modern redevelopment as a UNESCO City of Design, Dundee is a place where the past meets imagination.
-Whether uncovering hidden treasures, exploring hidden spots, or making iconic stops, something is hidden in wait for everyone here.
+From its industrial past in the jute era to its modern redevelopment as a UNESCO City of Design, Dundee is a place where the past meets imagination.
+Whether uncovering hidden treasures, exploring local spots, or visiting iconic landmarks, there are endless things to do in Dundee for everyone.

 In this guide, we’ll learn about the best things to see and do in Dundee so that you can make the most of your trip and discover why this city is so great!